luckalgorithm/ScammerSupport/README.md

 # **Scammer Support**

 Scammer Support is a comedic way to respond to scammers.
-The form does not collect any information when "Join Now" button is clicked.
+The site does not collect any information when "Join Now" button on the form is clicked.

 ## **How to use it**